Piciorus-Ovidiu-Mihai/workshop-management-api/README.md

 # Workshop-Management
-This is an application for manage the workshops.
+This is an application for managing the workshops.

 ## What I used for the application
 Firstly, I made register and login with firebase.
 I have a menu with Navigation Drawer.
 I used Fragments for each page and Constraint Layout for arranging all buttons, plaintext,textview,recyclerview and cards view.
 Also , I integrate Camera for taking photos.